pschwarz72/Map-Posts-Free/readme.txt

 Map Posts allows you to add location as post metadata and insert a map directly in the post, without ever leaving the editor.
 No plugin configuration is required; simply install, activate and within the post editor define a location and insert a map.

+This is added for the benefit of Exercise 3.1

 = WordPress 5.0 and Gutenberg Compatibility =

 Map Posts Free, as of version 1.2.2, works best with the Classic Editor enabled (meaning the Classic Editor plugin has been installed